 Combating or Managing Diabetes by Running

-Running is great for helping keep your body in a health weight range, which is key to decreasing your risk for getting Type 2 Diabetes.
+Running is great for helping keep your body in a health weight range.
+It decreases your risk for getting Type 2 Diabetes.
 If you already have Type 2 Diabetes, the effect of running on blood sugar levels can help managing this difficult disease.
 In either case, consult with your doctor before starting a running program to determine what level of running is right for combating diabetes.

 Lowering Blood Pressure (Hypertension) by Running